Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Our model

 \section{Our model}

 We consider an \emph{engagement game} between $n$ producers on an online platform.
 The producers must decide what type of content to produce in a $d$-dimensional space to maximize the engagement from users.
 This space is generally not what one may think of as the original feature space, where features are defined, e.g., as different genres that a producer or user may care about.
-Rather, these features are embedded features that are the results of a matrix factorization algorithm\footnote{This matrix factorization is performed in order to learn good latent features and representations of users and movies that can then be used to predict user preferences and ratings.
-Our theoretical results do not depend on the specifics of the algorithm used to obtain this embedding.} whose goal is to learn representative ``directions'' of the recommendation problem, as in~\cite{hron2022modeling,meena-ss}.
+Rather, these features are embedded features that are the results of a matrix factorization algorithm\footnote{MF learns latent representations of users and movies which are then used to predict user preferences and ratings.
+Our results however do not depend on the specifics of the algorithm used to obtain this embedding.} whose goal is to learn representative ``directions'' of the recommendation problem, as in~\cite{hron2022modeling,meena-ss}.
 The online platform then uses their \rs to recommend content to users as a function of how well producer content matches user preferences.
 More formally:

 \paragraph{Producer model} We have $n$ producers on the platform.
 Each producer $i$ \emph{chooses} a content vector $s_i$ from the set $\cS \defn \{s:~s \in \Rorth^d,~\Vert s \Vert_1 \leq 1\}$.
 We note that we focus on the $\ell_1$-norm in order to model the relative amount of weight that each producer has on each embedded feature.
 We let $\Delta\cS$ be the set of probability distributions over $\cS$.
 Letting $s_i(f)$ denote the $f$-th entry of content vector $s_i$ for feature $f \in [d]$, one can interpret $s_i(f)$ as the fraction of producer $i$'s content that targets embedded feature $f$.